 Current training methodologies often explicitly optimize for language neutrality through contrastive learning on translated captions, cross-lingual alignment objectives, and parallel data, especially with encoder models.
-However, there are no explicit cultural awareness objectives we could optimize for, as the cultural diversity always needs to come from diverse training data.
+However, there are no explicit cultural awareness objectives that we can optimize for, as cultural diversity must always come from diverse training data.

-Approximately two-thirds of multilingual evaluation benchmarks prioritize language neutrality when relying on translation-based methodologies (XVNLI, xGQA, Multi30k), with identical visual content and texts that are translations of each other.
-However, we observe increased interest in cultural awareness from 2024 onward, with benchmarks like ArtElingo-28, WorldCuisines, and CVQA incorporating region-specific imagery and culturally-grounded content.
+Approximately two-thirds of multilingual evaluation benchmarks prioritize language neutrality when using translation-based methodologies (XVNLI, xGQA, Multi30k), with identical visual content and translations of each other.
+However, we observe an increased interest in cultural awareness from 2024 onward, with benchmarks such as ArtElingo-28, WorldCuisines, and CVQA incorporating region-specific imagery and culturally grounded content.

 Current evaluation benchmarks often rely on classification tasks, which do not adequately assess the generative capabilities of contemporary models.
 While classification enables straightforward, rigorous evaluation, it fails to capture the challenges of open-ended generation, cultural appropriateness, and linguistic authenticity across languages.
-Current language generation metrics often fail to capture generation quality in an appropriate way.
+Current language generation metrics often fail to accurately capture generation quality.

 The tension between language neutrality and cultural awareness remains unresolved.
 While models demonstrate cross-lingual transfer capabilities, the emerging interest in cultural representation in evaluation benchmarks highlights gaps between evaluation goals and training methodologies.